veloxy/pomodoro-electron/README.md

 ![App icon in OSX tray displaying time](https://goo.gl/yOrILm "Pomodoro app screenshot")

 This is a very simple pomodoro app in electron.
 It doesn't have any fancy features, just does what it's supposed to!

 This is all it does:

 * Start/stop the timer
 * Rings a bell and displays a notification when your 20 minutes are over
-* Displays the time in the menu bar when timer is started
+* Displays the time in the menu bar on OS X when timer is started

-Currently only available on OS X, PR's are welcome!
+Available on OS X, Linux, Windows.

 ## Installation